WRITE A REVIEW

+This product is great but the price is the reason I won't buy again!
 It's an amazing brush and it seems to be made for otherwise unwearable blushes and MSF's (MAC's mineralized skin finishes), but honestly, I find myself reaching for my Kohl's Flirt! feather dust-her more often.
 It's similar to the 187 except a bit smaller and obviously less dense, and it only costs $7, so I feel a little more comfortable using it with my powder foundation.
 The 187 is a hot brush, but it sheds a lot during washes and it cost me too much to break.

 I personally really like this brush, I personally think that people just don't really use it correctly.
 I was watching enkoremakeup on YouTube and he was talking about how to use it.
 You just stipple your foundation on not stipple then buff in.
 He said if you use the stipple then buff in technique then just use the 129 brush or something.
 I use this to stipple on my foundation and it definitely takes more time as you really have to make sure that your stippled it on all over and that there aren't any dots on your face when your done.
 I have actually had that happen to me and it sucked.
 This brush basically presses the foundation onto the skin and it can give that airbrush look because you're not rubbing your foundation in which eliminates that dewyness